mwganson/Parametric_Curve_FP/README.md

 Rename button is used to rename the currently selected formula.
 ###### Clear
 Clear button clears the currently selected formula.
 Cannot be undone except with Reset, which resets the entire set of formulas to what it was when the dialog was initially opened.
 Cancel will also undo, and close the dialog.
+###### Open
+Open button opens and reads a JSON text file of the appropriate format.
+It only loads the data into memory in the editor, does not change the ParametricCurve object until the user presses OK or Apply.
+Current content in editor memory is all overwritten.
+###### Save
+Save button saves the current contents of the memory in the editor to a file in JSON format.
+It overwrites anything in the selected file.
+Use Append to append contents to an existing file if you want to retain its contents.
+###### Append
+Append button appends the current selected formula (NOT ALL FORMULAS!) to the selected file.
+You must append each formula separately at this time.
+If the file currently contains a formula with the same name as the currently selected formula, then you will be prompted to enter a new name.
 ###### OK
 close the dialog, apply changes.
 Can be undone.
 ###### Apply